alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 That transfer of control is normally useful.
 It is one of the reasons higher-order functions compose so well.

-It is also why the function’s contract matters.
+It is also why the function's contract matters.

 ## Sorting makes the handoff obvious